MODERN SLAVERY STATEMENT

 POLICIES ON MODERN SLAVERY

 We are committed to ensure that both Conair and its supply chain adhere to ethical practices, to the extent that we have a dedicated Audit Team with a particular emphasis on performing both planned and unscheduled rigorous factory audits to ensure those standards are met.
-We also arrange for third party Business Social Compliance Initiative (BSCI) Audits to be conducted, which are based on the labour standards of the International Labour Organisation (ILO), the UN Charter for Human Rights and relevant national regulations.
+We also arrange for third party audits to be conducted, which are based on the labour standards of the International Labour Organisation (ILO), the UN Charter for Human Rights, Ethical Trading Initiative (ETI) Base code and relevant national regulations.

 Conair aims to support suppliers in maintaining high standards of compliance and is committed to preventing human trafficking, slavery and child labour.
 Where circumstances fall short of our requirements, we will work closely with those concerned to improve their standards by implementing a Corrective Action Plan (CAP) and provide the relevant training and monitoring.
 If sufficient improvements are not achieved after working with the supplier then Conair will ultimately terminate the trading relationship.

 DUE DILIGENCE PROCESS

 Our Code of Conduct and processes are regularly reviewed in line with local laws, standards and other governing bodies such as the Occupational Health & Safety Management (OHSAS18001), Environmental Protection Management (ISO14001), Quality Management (ISO9001) and Fire Safety Management.

 These sources shape the standards by which we measure our suppliers and are a pre-requisite to trading with Conair.
 We believe all parties should be working to promote staff welfare and ethical trading in the work environment.

 RISK ASSESSMENT AND MEASURING EFFECTIVENESS